datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-beginner-tutorial-how-to-get-started-with-data-science-using-servers.md

   install.packages("ggplot2")
 ```

-It might ask you to confirm the instilation, so type `y` to confirm the prompts.
+It might ask you to confirm the installation, so type `y` to confirm the prompts.
 Once the library has installed, we can now create our first R script.
 Go to File > New File > R script.
 Now type the following:

 ```
   # load the plotting library